Metromile (NASDAQ:MILE) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Metromile (NASDAQ:MILE) from a hold rating to a buy rating in a research report report published on Wednesday, Zacks.com reports.
-Zacks Investment Research currently has $2.50 price objective on the stock.
+Metromile (NASDAQ:MILE) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Tuesday, Zacks.com reports.
+The firm presently has a $2.75 target price on the stock.
+Zacks Investment Research‘s price target points to a potential upside of 25.00% from the company’s previous close.

 According to Zacks, “Metromile Inc. provides digital insurance platform principally in the United States.
 The company offers real-time, personalized auto insurance policies.
 Metromile Inc., formerly known as INSU Acquisition Corp.
 II, is based in SAN FRANCISCO. “

-Separately, Piper Sandler reduced their price target on shares of Metromile from $6.00 to $3.27 and set a neutral rating on the stock in a research report on Tuesday, November 16th.
+Separately, Piper Sandler reduced their target price on shares of Metromile from $6.00 to $3.27 and set a “neutral” rating on the stock in a report on Tuesday, November 16th.

-Metromile (NASDAQ:MILE) last issued its quarterly earnings results on Monday, November 15th.
-The company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.15) by ($0.06).
-The business had revenue of $30.00 million for the quarter, compared to analyst estimates of $10.30 million.
-As a group, sell-side analysts predict that Metromile will post -1.53 EPS for the current fiscal year.
+Metromile (NASDAQ:MILE) last issued its earnings results on Monday, November 15th.
+The company reported ($0.21) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.15) by ($0.06).
+The company had revenue of $30.00 million for the quarter, compared to analysts’ expectations of $10.30 million.
+Equities analysts forecast that Metromile will post -1.53 EPS for the current year.

-In related news, Director David A. Friedberg sold 2,500,000 shares of the firm’s stock in a transaction on Thursday, November 18th.
-The stock was sold at an average price of $2.74, for a total value of $6,850,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Metromile news, Director David A. Friedberg sold 2,500,000 shares of the stock in a transaction that occurred on Thursday, November 18th.
+The shares were sold at an average price of $2.74, for a total value of $6,850,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through this link.

-Institutional investors have recently made changes to their positions in the business.
-Vanguard Group Inc. raised its position in shares of Metromile by 140.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 7,879,627 shares of the company’s stock worth $72,099,000 after purchasing an additional 4,605,550 shares during the last quarter.
-Miller Value Partners LLC increased its holdings in Metromile by 829.8% in the 2nd quarter.
-Miller Value Partners LLC now owns 6,374,111 shares of the company’s stock worth $58,323,000 after buying an additional 5,688,579 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA increased its holdings in Metromile by 6.0% in the 2nd quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,665,852 shares of the company’s stock worth $33,543,000 after buying an additional 208,711 shares in the last quarter.
-Wellington Management Group LLP increased its holdings in Metromile by 2.3% in the 3rd quarter.
-Wellington Management Group LLP now owns 3,386,093 shares of the company’s stock worth $12,021,000 after buying an additional 76,441 shares in the last quarter.
-Finally, BlackRock Inc. increased its holdings in Metromile by 3.7% in the 3rd quarter.
-BlackRock Inc. now owns 3,166,864 shares of the company’s stock worth $11,242,000 after buying an additional 111,780 shares in the last quarter.
-51.02% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Advisor Group Holdings Inc. grew its position in shares of Metromile by 27.8% during the second quarter.
+Advisor Group Holdings Inc. now owns 7,892 shares of the company’s stock worth $72,000 after acquiring an additional 1,717 shares during the last quarter.
+Ameritas Investment Partners Inc. purchased a new position in shares of Metromile during the second quarter worth approximately $26,000.
+Zurcher Kantonalbank Zurich Cantonalbank purchased a new position in shares of Metromile during the second quarter worth approximately $36,000.
+Citigroup Inc. grew its position in shares of Metromile by 137.6% during the third quarter.
+Citigroup Inc. now owns 7,455 shares of the company’s stock worth $26,000 after acquiring an additional 4,318 shares during the last quarter.
+Finally, Commonwealth Equity Services LLC grew its position in shares of Metromile by 25.4% during the third quarter.
+Commonwealth Equity Services LLC now owns 26,530 shares of the company’s stock worth $94,000 after acquiring an additional 5,370 shares during the last quarter.
+Institutional investors and hedge funds own 51.02% of the company’s stock.

 About Metromile